openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_MxNet.md

 ## Supported Topologies

-> **NOTE:** SSD models from the table require converting to the deploy mode.
+> **NOTE**: SSD models from the table require converting to the deploy mode.
 For details, see the [Conversion Instructions](https://github.com/zhreshold/mxnet-ssd/#convert-model-to-deploy-mode) in the GitHub MXNet-SSD repository.

 | Model Name| Model File |
 | ------------- |:-------------:|